Burke Costanza & Carberry LLP, Merriville/Valparaiso,

 United Neighborhoods Inc.

-United Neighborhoods Inc. (UNI) is a 501 (c) (3).
-Organization with a primary focus in the many facets of homeownership.
-Our mission is to engage people of all socioeconomic and cultural backgrounds and give them the tools necessary to realize the dream of owning their own home.
-In our effort to empower the community we serve, we offer FREE monthly Home Buyer Education workshops.
-These workshops are facilitated by Julie A. Rivera, Certified Housing Counselor in accordance with HUD rules and regulations.
+United Neighborhoods Inc. (UNI) is a 501 (c) (3) Organization with a primary focus in the many facets of homeownership.
+Their mission is to engage people of all socioeconomic and cultural backgrounds and give them the tools necessary to realize the dream of owning their own home.
+In their effort to empower the community they serve, they offer FREE monthly Home Buyer Education workshops.
+These workshops are facilitated by a Certified Housing Counselor in accordance with HUD rules and regulations.
 The topics include budgeting, credit building, home inspections, down payment assistance programs, and much more.
-Our classes are advertised in local newspaper and websites, and they are frequently filled to capacity (15 to 20 participants).
+Classes are advertised in local newspaper and websites, and they are frequently filled to capacity (15 to 20 participants).